Murder of Tessa Majors: Investigation and suspects

 On June 3, 2020, the 13-year-old male arrested the day after the incident, and who had since turned 14, pleaded guilty in family court to robbery in the first degree.
 Police investigation of surveillance footage had shown that this juvenile, the youngest of the three in the group, had not touched Majors during the crime, which the prosecutor said had contributed, along with his young age and clean record, to their decision to drop the murder charge if the boy pleaded guilty to the robbery.
 On June 15 he was sentenced to eighteen months in detention.
 Though Majors's parents were not present at the sentencing, they submitted a victim impact statement which was read in court.
 In the statement, they criticized the deal that led to the offender's guilty plea and argued that he “has shown a complete lack of remorse or contrition for his role in the killing of Tess Majors.”
 They also criticized the offender's choice to pick up the knife and handing it to the person who stabbed Majors with it.

 On September 21, 2021, Lewis pleaded guilty to second-degree murder and first-degree robbery.
 The news was welcomed by Majors' family who thanked the authorities for their work in this case.
 On October 14, 2021, Lewis was sentenced to the maximum of nine years to life in prison.
 The judge sentenced Lewis to an additional three-plus years for the robbery.
 During his time in custody, Lewis has been involved in multiple fights and had contraband that could have been used as weapons.
 He was also re-arrested for felony assault after a violent slashing with another inmate over a blanket.
+He is currently imprisoned in the Franklin Correctional Facility.

 On December 16, 2021, Weaver pleaded guilty to one count of second-degree murder, one count of first-degree robbery, and one count of second-degree robbery.
 At the plea hearing, Weaver acknowledged that he "intentionally caused the death of Tessa Majors by stabbing her with a knife."
 He was sentenced to 14 years to life in prison on January 19, 2022.
+He is currently imprisoned in the Lakeview Shock Incarceration Correctional Facility.